wrdhall3/group-project-3/README.md

 5. **LLM Processing**
    - The AI (e.g., GPT-4) generates a response based on retrieved transcript data.
-   - If insufficient information is available, the AI states its limitations instead of fabricating an answer.
+   - If insufficient information is available, the AI states it cannot answer the question based on the document chunks provided.

 6. **Response Evaluation**
    - The response is reviewed using an LLM-based evaluation system (`LLM as a Judge`).